Arbalest007/CPSC-449-Project-2/README.md

 # "How to initialize the databases & start the services"/"Example commands for methods"

-- **To get started, it is required to run the AnswersDB.py and WordsDB.py files before running the procfile!**
+- **To get started, it is required to run the AnswersDB.py and WordsDB.py files before running the procfile! _This is to initialize the databases._**

 > Commands in File "AnswerValidation.py"<br>